What Is A Sole Proprietorship? The Complete Small Business Guide

 - No Ongoing Requirements: Sole proprietors are not required to hold meetings, record meeting minutes, or have a board of directors.

-- Full Control Of The Business: As a sole proprietor, you will be the sole owner of your business.
-There are no additional owners or shareholders to consider.
-You get to make all business decisions and you receive all of the profits.
+- Full Control Of The Business: As a sole proprietor, there are no additional owners or shareholders to consider.
+You get to make all business decisions, and you receive all of the profits.

 - Easier Tax Returns: Sole proprietors can file their business profits, losses, and expenses on their personal tax returns with just two additional forms.

-While being a sole proprietor definitely comes with its benefits, there are also drawbacks to consider when you’re weighing out your decision.
-Those drawbacks include:
+While being a sole proprietor definitely comes with benefits, there are also drawbacks to consider when weighing your decision.
+Those drawbacks include the following:

 - No Liability Protection: As a sole proprietor, you will be held responsible for the debts, obligations, and liabilities of your business.
 If you default on a loan, lenders can come after your personal assets, such as your bank account, vehicle, or real estate.
 If your business goes bankrupt, your personal finances could be affected.
 Finally, lawsuits can be filed against you personally, which would also put your assets at risk.